ataylor89/Math2025/rot88/README.md

 Hebrew can be encoded with Unicode.

-Arabic can be unicode with Unicode.
+Arabic can be encoded with Unicode.

 Unicode is the universal charset, the universal character encoding system.